chirpy2605/voron/V0/Rapid_Burner/README.md

 Offer the cowl to the hotend mount and from the front use 2 M3x10mm screws to secure the cowl and the hotend mount together.

+On the v0.2 X carriage you can use a 20mm screw from the rear of the carriage into the corresponding  m3 nut inside the toolhead.

 Zip-tie the wires at the back of the assembly.

 Be careful not to catch any wires between the surfaces and that when the toolhead moves the X and Y axis endstops are triggered (if using physical X/Y endstops).
 Also check that the X axis can move completely to the left and right.